RichardMatsen/mwb-v2-redux/scrollbar-css-adjustments.md

 ## **Auto scrollbar prevent list width change**

-The FileList component scrollbar is set to 'auto', so when the scrollbar appears the list is redrawn as it's area is made narrower.
-The UX is improved if we maintain constant list width, which could be achieved by adjusting **padding-right**.
+`overflow-y` is set to `auto`, so when the scrollbar appears the list redraws, as it's area is made narrower.
+To avoid the 'blink' on redraw, we maintain a constant list width by adjusting **padding-right** on the list.

-This needs to be done in javascript, in order to detect the scrollbar during Angular's change detection cycle.
+This needs to be done in javascript in order to detect the scrollbar appearance during Angular's change detection cycle.

 ### **ScrollbarPaddingAdjust directive**
 The code for this is wrapped in an attribute directive, which grabs a reference to it's host element and changes it's properties as appropriate.